pods-framework/gravityblocks/README.md

-# Gravity Forms + Gutenberg
+# Pods + Gutenberg

-The Gravity Forms team is working on bringing the most advanced form builder into the new WordPress editor, Gutenberg.
+The Pods team is working on bringing Pods into the new WordPress editor, Gutenberg.

-This repository contains the development version of the Gravity Forms Gutenberg Add-On, which bundles together all of the Gravity Forms blocks into one plugin.
+This repository contains the development version of the Pods Gutenberg Add-On, which bundles together all of the Pods blocks into one plugin.
 This repository will be updated upon each public release of the Gutenberg Add-On.

 ## Packaging for Release

 You can use the following command to package up the repository into an installable plugin:

 ```
-zip -r gravityformsgutenberg_1.0-beta-3.zip gravityformsgutenberg -x *.git* *.jsx*  *.babelrc* *.DS_Store* gravityformsgutenberg/js/components/\* gravityformsgutenberg/sass/\* */\node_modules/\* *package-lock.json *README.md  *webpack.config.js
+zip -r pods-gutenberg-blocks_1.0-beta-3.zip pods-gutenberg-blocks -x *.git* *.jsx*  *.babelrc* *.DS_Store* pods-gutenberg-blocks/js/components/\* pods-gutenberg-blocks/sass/\* */\node_modules/\* *package-lock.json *README.md  *webpack.config.js
 ```